joshuahansel/moose/modules/thermal_hydraulics/joss_paper.md

 `Action`s can also be used to create a higher level syntax, components provide much more convenience, particularly when multiple components interact.

-Usually components represent some physical component in a system such as a pipe, a solid body, or a junction; however, they can also be abstract, for example, coupling other components together, providing some source or boundary conditions, or just adding any other MOOSE objects in a convenient manner.
+Usually components represent physical pieces in a system such as pipes, solid bodies, or junctions; however, they can also be abstract, for example, coupling other components together, providing some source or boundary conditions, or just adding any other MOOSE objects in a convenient manner.